D-Aman-S/Regex_Checker_IEEE/src/lib/regex/pos_integer.md

 ---
-title: Positive Zahlen Test
+title: Positive numbers test
-description: Mit diesem Regex kannst du überprüfen, ob eine Zahl positiv ist.
-Einfacher geht es nicht!
+description: You can use this regex to check if a number is positive.
+It's that easy!
-tags: Zahl
+tags: Number
 regex: ^\d+$
 testString: |
   1